charlesreid1/mac-dotfiles/README.md

 * Installs scripts to the `~/scripts` directory
 * Installs vim plugins and creates the `~/.vim` directory structure
 * Changes Mac settings and defaults
+* Installs and configures python (we use [pyenv](https://github.com/pyenv/pyenv) to install and manage multiple versions of Python side-by-side)
+* Installs Homebrew (the Mac package manager)
+* Installs useful packages using Homebrew
+* Sets bash as the default shell (happens after the Homebrew version of bash has been installed)

-It is recommended you review the `mac_settings.sh` script before starting.
+It is recommended you review the settings that will be changed on your Mac (`mac_settings.sh`) and the software that will be installed (`brew_install.sh`) before you run any scripts.

 Step 2: Do a diff of dotfiles in this repository with your existing dotfiles so that you can review